(Online training followed by 1 week residency training)

 - Various modules of our course are presented online, such as Weather Theory, Non-Graphic Weather, Graphic weather, Aeronautical Information Manual, Regulations, and Aircraft Performance, Aircraft Limitations and Systems.

-Requires: Internet access, a user ID and password (issued after payment), 4.x or higher web browser, a variety of browser plugins which are free and easily downloadable.
-CD/DVD drives are optional.
+Requires: Internet access, a user ID and password (issued after payment), and web browser.

 Successful completion of Phase I is a prerequisite to enter the Phase II (residency) course.
 Plan on a minimum of 3 – 4 months to complete the online modules and online examinations (excluding study time for the ADX test).
 This phase will be accessible on a password-protected realm of our web site.